-Your bread will arrive at the arranged location by 10 am every Saturday morning.
+Your bread will arrive at the arranged location by 10 am Saturday morning.

-Our system is limited to 100 subscribers only.
-Once you have used your subscription, it will be made available to another person, family or reseller, unless you renew.
+Our system is limited to 100 personal subscribers only.
+Once you have used your subscription, it can be made available to another person, family or reseller, unless you renew.
 That’s why we recommend setting up an auto renewal.

 What We Do

 Our business model is different to many other bakeries.

 We are not aiming for growth, we aim for sustainability;

 we don’t look for profit, yet a surplus is welcomed;

 we aim to produce as little waste as possible in all our practices, and to look for ways to create a waste free system.

 We apply ourselves to the task of creating an enterprise that is collaborative and human centered.